williamDalston/schrodingers-cat-website/content/articles/qc-theory-003.md

 ### Elegance

-The theory provides a beautiful connection between quantum mechanics, gravity, and consciousness—three of the deepest mysteries in science.
+The theory provides a beautiful connection between quantum mechanics, gravity, and consciousness three of the deepest mysteries in science.

 ### Integration